osm2pgsql-dev/osm2pgsql-website/_manual/04-geometries.md

 style configurations will enable or disable certain rendering styles depending on the map scale or zoom level.
 But a meaningful scale will depend on the projection.
-Most styles you encounter are probably made for Web Mercator and will need changes to get nice maps in other projections.
+Most styles you encounter are probably made for Web Mercator and will need to be changed if you want to use them for other projections.